-

 Piperine increases permeability and partitioning which can promote a rapid absorption from the gastrointestinal tract (GIT).
 This has made Long pepper a valuable herb in cases of malabsorption and/or where there is a lack of digestive metabolism.
 The high essential oil content and stimulant nature of piperine also gives this herb notable tonifying actions to tissues within the reproductive and respiratory systems, improving their strength and resistance.
 The pungent constituents within this herb are effective as anthelmintics, targeting infections of the GIT.

-Into the heart of Long Pepper
+Into the heart of long pepper

 Long pepper is an incredibly nourishing herb to the respiratory system.
 Its pungent qualities give it the ability to remove congested stagnation and mucous that may be influencing chronic and degenerative conditions in the lungs.